- Dividend Yield (FWD)

 - Within the last 10 years, Global X Clean Water ETF has paid dividends in 5 of them.

-- The largest sectors of Global X Clean Water ETF are Industrials, Utilities, Materials.
+- The largest sectors of Global X Clean Water ETF are Industrials, Utilities, Information Technology.

 - There are currently no known stock splits for Global X Clean Water ETF.